johnjosephhorton/sharing/README.md

 ## Replication

+The repository is set up to make it transparent how the final PDF is constructed from the raw data.
 To replicate, you will need a Linux or Mac OX machine that has the following installed:

 1. `R`